 See what Bergson is saying: in a certain way, the modern method, modern science, insofar as it relates motion to snapshots, that is, to an analysis of motion, makes possible, or could have made possible, a whole new form of thought.
 What thought?
 A thought of creation, instead of a thought of what?
 In a certain way, of the uncreated, that is, of God, of the creator, or of the uncreated: the eternal Ideas.
 A thought of creation, a thought of movement, a thought of duration, which means what?
-Which means both putting duration into thought and putting thought into duration, and no doubt, it is the same thing to put duration into thought and to put thought into duration; that would mean what?
-This would mean a duration specific to thought, that thought is distinguished from things, that thought is distinguished from a horse, a flower, a world, only by a manner of duration, that thought itself is a movement; in short that there is the advent of a movement: at the same time that thought is able to think movement and concrete movement because, insofar as being thought, it is itself a movement, in other words, that there is a specific speed of thought, that there is a specific movement of thought, that there is a duration specific to thought.
+Which means both putting duration into thought and putting thought into duration, and no doubt, it is the same thing to put duration into thought and to put thought is distinguished from things, that thought is distinguished from a horse, a flower, a world, only by a manner of duration, that thought is able to think movement and concrete movement because, insofar as being thought, it is itself a movement, in other words, that there is a specific to thought, that there is a duration specific to thought.